-The Procurement Team delivered training at Care Inspectorate Team level.
+The Procurement Team continued to deliver training at Care Inspectorate team level.
 This allowed the training to be delivered around individual team requirements, ensuring it was meaningful and relevant.
-During the year, they delivered six training events.
-Feedback has been excellent and the Procurement Team are experiencing a greater level of interaction around procurement following this.
+During the year, they delivered five training events.

 Informal training is provided on an on-going basis by the Procurement Team and procurement continues to form part of the induction that new staff undertake when they join the Care Inspectorate.